MehmetKaplan/tamed-chatgpt/README.md

 1. Get your ChatGPT API key from [here](https://platform.openai.com/api-keys).
 2. Get your organization id from [here](https://platform.openai.com/account/organization).
 3. Modify them to your `./keys/chatgpt-key.txt` and `./keys/chatgpt-org.txt` files.
+4. Add the `keys` folder to your `.gitignore` file.
-4. Add the library to the backend of your project.
+5. Add the library to the backend of your project.

 ```bash
 yarn add tamed-chatgpt